pranavdhopey/ADK-Agent-Basics/BLOG.md

 # Part 2: State Management - Teaching Your Agent to Remember

+*Welcome back to the series!
+If you're joining fresh, I recommend starting with [Part 1](#part-1-the-basics---your-first-ai-agents) where we built our first three agents.*

+---

+## Reflections on Part 1

+Wow, what a journey Part 1 was!
+We went from "what even is an AI agent?" to building three working agents:
+- A **Greeting Agent** that has actual personality
+- A **Search Agent** that can browse the internet
+- An **Incident Analysis Agent** that returns structured JSON

+I was genuinely surprised how quickly things clicked once I understood the basic pattern.
+The `instruction` → `tools` → `output_schema` trio is powerful!

+But here's the thing that started bugging me while testing the greeting agent...

+## What We're Building in Part 2

+Have you noticed that our greeting agent has the memory of a goldfish?
+It asks your name, you tell it, and two messages later it's forgotten.
+Frustrating, right?

+In this part, we're going to fix that by learning:
+- **State Management** - How to make agents remember things
+- **Session Services** - Managing conversations across messages
+- **Runners** - The glue that connects agents with sessions

+By the end of Part 2, our greeting agent will remember your name for the entire conversation.
+It's a small feature, but it's what separates a toy demo from a real application.

+Let's dive in!

+---

 ## The Problem with Stateless Agents

 Remember our friendly greeting agent from Part 1?
 Let's have a conversation with it: